omniaalwazzan/omniaalwazzan.github.io/_pages/about.md

   - /about.html
 ---

-Recently, I completed my Master's Degree in Electronics and Information Engineering from [Jeonbuk National University (JBNU), Jeonju, Republic of Korea,](https://www.jbnu.ac.kr/kor/) (2019-2021) with research focused on Fundamental Deep Learning and Compuer Vision Applications to Healthcare and Precision Agriculture.
+Recently, I completed my Master's Degree in Electronics and Information Engineering from [Jeonbuk National University (JBNU), Jeonju, Republic of Korea,](https://www.jbnu.ac.kr/kor/) (2019-2021) with research focused on fundamental Deep Learning and applications of Compuer Vision to Healthcare and Precision Agriculture.

 I obtained my B.S. in Electrical and Electronics Engineering with <b> Magna Cum Laude </b> from [Bahria University Islamabad, (BUIC) Pakistan](https://www.bahria.edu.pk/) (2014-2018).

 ## Research Interests
-My primary research mission is to solve vision based problems like Segmentation, Detection, Depth Estimation, and Classification.
+* My primary research interest is to solve vision based problems like Segmentation, Detection, Depth Estimation, and Classification.
-Moreover, I also investigate topics related to Deep learning on Mobile Devices, Bioinformatics, Optical Flow and Signal Processing.
+* I also investigate topics related to Deep learning on Mobile Devices, Bioinformatics, Optical Flow and Signal Processing.

 ## Honors and Awards